OSGeo/OSGeoLive-doc/doc/quickstart/otb_quickstart.rst

 ORFEO Toolbox library (OTB) is a high performance library for image processing targeted on remote sensing.

-This Quick Start describes how to:
+This Quickstart describes how to:

-  * Get metadata informations from an image
+  * Get metadata information from an image
   * Perform mathematical operations between image bands
   * Open raster images with the application monteverdi, perform segmentation (mean-shift clustering) and visualize the result
   * Perform supervised classification based on Support Vector Machine algorithm